-Santa Fe’s spooky season has returned, a time to dust off old ghost stories for telling on long, dark nights, as the veil between worlds grows thinner. and Halloween approaches.
+Santa Fe’s spooky season has returned, a time to dust off old ghost stories for telling on long, dark nights, as the veil between worlds grows thinner and Halloween approaches.
 And you can bet that a city more than 400 years old has ghost stores galore, tales of spirits seen wandering arroyos and ancient streets and lingering in historic houses as well famous hotels and restaurants.
 If you’d like to encounter some of these spirits this Halloween, here’s a list of places they’ve been known to haunt.

-La Llorona may be the area’s most famous ghost tale, about a weeping woman who roams the riverside, searching for her children after she threw them into the river,.
+La Llorona may be the area’s most famous ghost tale, about a weeping woman who roams the riverside, searching for her children after she threw them into the river.
 She had an immediate change of heart and ran after them, reaching out to save them, from the waters, but she fell and died.
 Legend has it you can still hear her calling their names in mournful cries in her endless search to find them.

 If you head out to dine this Halloween, you may encounter some infamous ghosts at La Fonda on the Plaza, standing on what may be the country’s oldest hotel corner, where an inn has stood since the city was founded circa 1610.
-Keep an eye out for the ghost of a politician who killed a man for having an affair with his wife while they were guests at the hotel, and than was hanged for his crime from a tree in the courtyard.
+Keep an eye out for the ghost of a politician who killed a man for having an affair with his wife while they were guests at the hotel, and then was hanged for his crime from a tree in the courtyard.
 La Plaza now occupies the courtyard, where the politician has been spotted.
 During the 1930s, a salesman from St. Louis gambled and drank away his money, then threw himself in despair down the well in the courtyard.
 His ghost has been seen walking toward that well, now a fountain inside La Plazuela, and disappearing into the floor.